eficode-academy/kubernetes-katas/01-pods-deployments-services-namespaces.md

 nginx-569477d6d8-v8srx       1/1       Running   0          35s
 ```

 **Notice:** The nginx deployment says Desired=4, Current=4, Available=4.
 And the pods also show the same.
-There are now 4 nginx pods running; one of them was aready running (being older), and the other three are started just now.
+There are now 4 nginx pods running; one of them was already running (being older), and the other three are started just now.

 You can also scale down! - e.g. to 2: